NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 ### Rare Pulmonary Diseases

-The relevant CURIES for which the CDC workflow should be able to respond include the following:
+The relevant CURIES for which the CDC workflow should be able to respond to include the following:

 - primary ciliary dyskinesia (MONDO:0016575)
 - cystic fibrosis (MONDO:0009061)